aimansae/my-chalet/README.md

 Database is created through 2 class based models:

-ChaletList: presents the main details regardin all the chalet available.
+ChaletList: presents the main details regarding all the chalet available.
 Currently there are 6 available options, containing chalet name , location, description, image and price info.

-MakeReservation: contains a form requesing for user details in order to submit a reservation request: full name, email, phone, number of guests and date
+MakeReservation: contains a form requesing for user details in order to submit a reservation request: full name, email, phone, number of guests and date.
+A foreign key is userd for user, and selectd_chalet linking to ChaletList Model, to retrieve which chalet user selected.

 <details>
 <summary><strong>Database Schema</strong></summary>